Du Bousquet locomotive: French use

 The du Bousquet design of locomotive saw most success in France, with three railway systems ordering the type; the Chemins de Fer du Nord, the Chemins de fer de l'Est, and the Syndicat des Ceintures (the Outer (Grande Ceinture) and Inner Circle (Petite Ceinture) lines of Paris).

 Nord

 The Nord was the first to own the type, appropriately since du Bousquet was their Chief of Motive Power.
 They constructed 48 units, numbered 6.121 to 6.168, which were painted chocolate brown like all the Nord's compounds and assigned to the Le Bourget and Hirson depots.
 They worked heavy coal trains.
 In 1921, however, 34 of the 48 locomotives were transferred to the Grande Ceinture, where they worked until 1935, when the closure of many of the Ceinture lines rendered them surplus.
-All but one passed to the SNCF in 1938 wo renumbered them 2-031+130.TA.1 to 47.
+All but one passed to the SNCF in 1938 who renumbered them 2-031+130.TA.1 to 47.
 They were slowly replaced by the SNCF 151.TQ class, but the last du Bousquet was not withdrawn until 1952.